The English Football Association has released the 2022-23 FA Cup round and draw dates. We…

-With Leicester City taking the 2020-21 FA Cup title, here’s a look at the six best FA Cup Finals where a smaller club won it all.
+When Leicester City won the 2020-21 FA Cup title, we took a look at the six best FA Cup Finals where a smaller club won it all.

 Note that these aren’t all “giant killings,” because in one case the winning team was a big club just down on its luck, and in another the loser was also a non-giant club.